gesellc/flashmob/teamroom.md

 # Rotation Order

-- Florian N
+- Florian
-- Christian D
+- Christian N
-- Lisi
+- Lisi D

 # Micro Retro

+10.07.2020
+'**' making behaviors more efficient (how to rotate) '*' reducing waste time window for rotation kept
+'*' team starts to groove
+focused on objective

+from the olden times:

 keep micro retros
 * stay flexible